 Consider this valuable extension to your War Game

 Another extremely useful tool – as used by the CIA – is the Red Team model.
-The Red Team is a group of people which has not been involved in your War Game so far.
+The Red Team is a group of people who have not been involved in your War Game so far.
 It looks at what you have decided to do and your reasoning behind it.
 It will then attempt to completely discredit the plan and provide reasons why the plan would not work.

 This is not as daft as it may sound.
-Looking to discredit the plan could (and does) reveal glaring gaps in the decision makers thinking and helps counter group think.
+Looking to discredit the plan could (and does) reveal glaring gaps in the decision-makers’ thinking and helps counter groupthink.
 Red Teams can save a lot of time and resources by at least making you think about every possible scenario.

 Find out more today

-War Games offer you new ways to think about your businesses, competitors and your decisions – as well as getting your team onside with a complete understanding of your strategy – as a simulated experience.
+War Games offers you new ways to think about your businesses, competitors and your decisions – as well as getting your team onside with a complete understanding of your strategy – as a simulated experience.
 War Games are a great weapon to help you win in real life.
 This article asked what is a War Game and how to do one.